 Australian life expectancy has changed over the last century.
-In 1900 the average life expectancy for an Australian male was around 55 whereas now its just on 80 years (women enjoy an additional four years).
+In 1900 the average life expectancy for an Australian male was around 55 whereas now in 2023 its just on 80 years (women enjoy an additional four years).
 As I get older I’m becoming increasingly annoyed at societal expectations about how I’m supposed to behave; we go to school and get an education, get a job, get married, buy a house (if we’re lucky), have children, and finally we reach my age bracket where we’re supposed to be slowing down.

 Now I know sometimes life throws a series of obligations at you that need to be managed but beyond that, who says we should conform to these preordained societal expectations?
 I mean who on earth came up with the phrase ‘over 50’s assisted living’?
 At 5o we still have around 30 years left to live and in no way am I going to ‘take it easy’.

-Over a ten year period I, along with my sister, cared for an ageing parent in her end of life phase that included her eventual passing at the the age of 92.
+Over a ten year period I, along with my sister, cared for an ageing mother in her end of life phase that included her eventual passing at the age of 92.
 What we both found was that our roles shifted – with the parent becoming the ‘child’ and with us providing the care that she did when we were young children.
 I watched as her mental and physical health declined and what this reinforced is the importance of remaining both physically and mentally active for as long as it’s possible with the phrase ‘use it or lose’ is now firmly fixed in my mind.
 I’ve now become very focused on keeping mentally and physically fit, and combined with an obsessive personality which pushes me along, I have my biggest hikes of my life still to do over the next ten or so years.